unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Club_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 3 (1d4 + 1) bludgeoning damage.

 **_Luring Song_**.
-The harpy sings a magical melody.
+The harpy sings a tek melody.
 Every humanoid and giant within 300 feet of the harpy that can hear the song must succeed on a DC 11 Wisdom saving throw or be charmed until the song ends.
 The harpy must take a bonus action on its subsequent turns to continue singing.
 It can stop singing at any time.
 The song ends if the harpy is incapacitated.

 While charmed by the harpy, a target is incapacitated and ignores the songs of other harpies.
 If the charmed target is more than 5 feet away from the harpy, the target must move on its turn toward the harpy by the most direct route, trying to get within 5 feet.
 It doesn’t avoid opportunity attacks, but before moving into damaging terrain, such as lava or a pit, and whenever it takes damage from a source other than the harpy, the target can repeat the saving throw.
 A charmed target can also repeat the saving throw at the end of each of its turns.
 If the saving throw is successful, the effect ends on it.